LightspeedC83/Playing-with-DLA/README.md

 ![alt text](https://github.com/LightspeedC83/Playing-with-DLA/blob/main/outputs_traditional_DLA/DLA%20output%20200x200%20-d%3D0.15%20-ld%3DFalse%20-eo%3DFalse%20%20-b%3DTrue%20-bt%3D100%20-ts%3DFalse%20-26.8s.jpg)

-## Further Optimization without simulating Brownian motion
+## Attempts at Further Optimization Without Simulating Brownian Motion
 To generate the Brownian Trees produced by DLA faster, we abandon the simulation of Brownian motion in favor of a less random approach.
 Instead of having a candidate point move randomly until it finds another point, we pick a random point from the existing points already placed and place a new point at a random empty space next to said point.
 However, this basic implementation does not generate a Brownian tree, it instead creates an expanding blob.

 The simplistic approach outlined above generates the following: (decidedly not a Brownian Tree)